3d Modularity Revisited: Defects Z -invariants and Modularity

-for $b$ even.
 It turns out that $P_{n}^{p,b}$ defined above is a finite polynomial for any $n\in \ZZ_+$.
 When $b$ is odd, the left-hand side of \eqref{eq:expansions-for-surgeries-1} vanishes identically.
-We record the first few polynomials $P_{n}^{p,b}$ in Appendix \ref{app:Pnpb}.
+We record the closed form formulae and explicitly the first few polynomials $P_{n}^{p,b}$ in Appendix \ref{app:Pnpb}.
+The definition for the case of odd $b$ will be given in \eqref{eq:expansions-for-surgeries-1 odd}.